 Malawi - Useful Information

-Although Malawi is landlocked, Lake Malawi is so large and its beaches and climate so attractive that it can provide a very enjoyable beach holiday.
-Lake Malawi is quite easily accessible from the South Luangwa National Park in Zambia and also combines conveniently with a safari at Mvuu Lodge in Malawi’s Liwonde National park.
+Although the country is landlocked, Lake Malawi is so large and its beaches and climate so attractive that it can provide a very enjoyable beach holiday.
+The lake is quite easily accessible from the South Luangwa National Park in Zambia and also combines conveniently with a safari at Mvuu Lodge in the Liwonde National park.

-Walkers will enjoy hiking the spectacular green hills and valleys of the Nyika Plateau, and in the south of Malawi the massif-like Zomba plateau also has some delightful walking trails and bird watching.
+Walkers will enjoy hiking the spectacular green hills and valleys of the Nyika Plateau, and in the south, the massif-like Zomba plateau also has some delightful walking trails and bird watching.

 Please consult your medical doctor for advice about vaccinations and protection from malaria.